-Final Salary Pension Transfers – Some Examples
+Pension Transfer Values – Some Examples

-Mrs Y aged 54 approached us in April 2016 for advice in relation to her Electrolux pension scheme.
+Mrs Y aged 54 approached us in April 2016 for advice in relation to her final salary pension scheme.
 Our initial advice was for her to remain within the scheme and revisit her options on attaining age 55.
 It recently came to our attention that transfer values from the scheme had increased significantly.
 We requested a recalculation of her transfer value and found that it had increased by 84%

 Generally, a transfer is only suitable for a minority of members of final salary pension schemes.

-If an individual wishes to trigger a transfer then a number of costs may apply including
+If an individual wishes to trigger a transfer then a number of costs may apply including: